This page has paths:

 The Pavement at Cirencester

 Aquatic scenes such as this were not rare in Roman Britain.
 Anne Rainey explains that “besides producing a number of very striking geometric designs, mosaicists in Britain drew quite widely on Graeco-Roman mythology for their subjects” and that “marine compositions with Neptune, fishes and dolphins were a particularly popular theme” (Rainey 1973, 15).
 Others, however, have noted that the depiction of gods and cupids in such scenes is less common in Britain than elsewhere (Cosh and Neal 2010, 106).
 Yet it is not just the inclusion of deities that makes this mosaic a fascinating find: the similarity of this pavement to others uncovered throughout Europe makes this an object of particular interest, for this array of marine creatures backed by white “bears a greater resemblance to similar mosaics found in the Mediterranean area than anything so far discovered in Britain” (Rainey 1973, 47).
 Margaret Rule posits that copy-books, widely used throughout the Roman world, may be one possible explanation for these similarities (1974, 14).
-Commentators such as Gough saw parallels between the depiction of animals between these plates and those on the continent (1788, 2) Likewise, in his presentation of this mosaic in his Reliquiae Britannico-Romanae, Lysons could not help but make this connection explicit: he follows his depiction of the Cirencester fragment with an outline of a marine-themed mosaic situated in Rome, noting the similarities in content and in style between the two pavements (1817, 2.Plate VIII no. 1).
-Through this pavement and others, the connection between Romano-British mosaics and those found in other parts of the Roman Empire was being made more and more evident.
+As demonstrated in the engraving’s explanatory account, eighteenth-century commentators such as Lysons saw parallels between the depiction of animals between these plates and those on the continent (1788, 2) In his later presentation of this mosaic in his Reliquiae Britannico-Romanae, Lysons could not help but make this connection explicit: he follows his depiction of the Cirencester fragment with an outline of a marine-themed mosaic situated in Rome, noting the similarities in content and in style between the two pavements (1817, 2.Plate VIII no. 1).
+Through this pavement and others, a comparative approach to studying Roman pavements made the connection between Romano-British mosaics and those found in other parts of the Roman Empire more and more evident.

 The “Great Pavement” at Woodchester